Advanced search

 Behavioural therapy, advice and support will normally improve the success rate.

-Adults (over 18 years of age)The patient should make every effort to stop smoking completely during treatment with this product .
+The patient should make every effort to stop smoking or vaping completely during treatment with this product.

 The initial dose is based on the individual's nicotine dependence.
-The tablet is used sublingually with a recommended dose of one tablet per hour or, for heavy smokers (smoking more than 20 cigarettes per day), two tablets per hour.
-Allow the tablet to dissolve slowly (about 30 minutes).You should not swallow or chew the tablet.
+The tablet is used sublingually with a recommended dose of one tablet per hour or, for heavy smokers (smoking more than 20 cigarettes per day)/heavy vapers (e.g. vape frequently or use high strength e-liquid), two tablets per hour.
+Allow the tablet to dissolve slowly (about 30 minutes).
+You should not swallow or chew the tablet.

-Most smokers require 8 to 12 or 16 to 24 tablets per day, not to exceed 40 tablets.
+Most patients require 8 to 12 or 16 to 24 tablets per day, not to exceed 40 tablets.
 The duration of treatment is individual, but up to three months of treatment is recommended.
 The nicotine dose should then be gradually reduced, by decreasing the total number of tablets used per day.
 The treatment should be stopped when the daily consumption is down to one or two tablets.

 Adults who use NRT beyond 9 months are recommended to seek additional help and advice from a healthcare professional.